With ship now freed, a probe into Suez Canal blockage begins

 "This ship is a multinational conglomeration," said Capt.
 John Konrad, the founder and CEO of the shipping news website gcaptain.com.

-There could be significant damage to the the ship, Konrad warned.
-Stuck for days across the canal, the ship's middle rose and fell with the tide, bending up and down under the tremendous weight of some 20,000 containers across its 400-meter (quarter-mile) length.
-On Monday, when workers partially floated the ship, all that pressure came forward to its bow.
+There could be significant damage to the ship, Konrad warned.
+Stuck for days across the canal, the ship's middle rose and fell with the tide, bending up and down under the tremendous weight of some 20,000 containers across its quarter-mile length.
+On Monday, when workers partly floated the ship, all that pressure came forward to its bow.

 "Structural integrity is No. 1.
 You know, there was a lot of strain on that ship as it was sagging in the waterway," Konrad said.
 "They have to check everything for cracks and particularly that rudder and the propeller in the back that's connected to the engine room."